-Ephesians 2:15 is similar to Colossians 2:14.
-Since Ephesians 2:15 implies that the Law of Moses was abolished, many conclude that Colossians 2:14 therefore has the same message.
+EXCERPT: Ephesians 2:15 is similar to Colossians 2:14.
+Since Eph 2:15 implies that the Law of Moses was abolished, many conclude that Col 2:14, therefore, has the same message.
 However, two different things are declared abolished by the two verses to achieve two different goals.

 Ephesians 2:15 states that “the Law of commandments contained in ordinances” was abolished “in His flesh” to break down “the dividing wall” between Jew and Gentile.
 In this verse the “Law of commandments contained in ordinances” probably refers to the Law of Moses.